 What To Buy

-A mainstream conditioner I used for moisture for a long time was Pantene Repair and Protect.
+A mainstream deep conditioner I used for moisture for a long time for my transitioning hair (not anymore) was Pantene Repair and Protect.
 It has a soluble silicone and does its job.
 Other options can also be Vatika Naturals Deep Conditioners, you have the Egg Protein mask, the Tropical Coconut or the Almond one for moisture.
 For more options, you can also read 7 Protein Free Moisturising Hair Treatments for Curly Hair or 7 Protein Treatments To Strengthen Curly Hair.

 For protein, you can use avocado, egg or coconut milk.
-Just be aware that this protein treatment won’t penetrate your hair, it will sit on the surface of the hair.
+Just be aware that this protein treatment won’t penetrate your hair, it will sit on the surface of the hair and most will be washed away.
+It’s better to invest in a well-formulated product.
 For more on DYI’ing read Know The Basics To make Your Natural Hair Homemade Deep Conditioner and 5 Homemade Natural Hair Recipes For Your Entire Wash Day.

 This is an important step in your hair regimen and you gotta make sure your hair is well moisturised, otherwise, all previous steps are pointless.
 However, you don’t need to buy the price tag of a product to make sure your hair is always well moisturised.